thomas-dev-defi/hypernigga-dex/README.md

-# 🪓 HyperPerps – Feed My Village with 100x Leverage
+# 🪓 HyperNigga – Feed My Village with 100x Leverage

 Ugh.
 Me chief of trading tribe.
-Me bring you **HyperPerps**, big decentralized platform for **perpetual futures** on mighty crypto spirits like BTC, ETH, and more.
+Me bring you **HyperNigga**, big decentralized platform for **perpetual futures** on mighty crypto spirits like BTC, ETH, and more.
 Warriors of the village can hunt profits… or burn village with one click, using leverage up to **100x**.

 ---